 Gogo has long been a connectivity provider in business aviation and offers multiple solutions depending on aircraft size and mission profile.

-Most Gogo systems rely on either air-to-ground (ATG) technology or geostationary satellite (GEO) connectivity.
-Air-to-ground systems connect the aircraft to a network of cellular towers on the ground, while satellite systems connect to orbiting satellites positioned far above the Earth.
+Gogo systems are purpose-designed for business aviation and offer the choice, or combination of, air-to-ground (ATG) technology through Gogo Biz, low-Earth orbit (LEO) connectivity via its Gogo Galileo terminals, or geostationary satellite (GEO) connectivity through its Plane Simple technology.
+Air-to-ground systems connect the aircraft to a network of cellular towers on the ground in North America, while satellite systems connect to orbiting satellites in either low-Earth orbit or far above the planet in the GEO plane.

-Gogo systems are installed across a wide range of aircraft, from light and midsize jets to large-cabin platforms, making them a flexible option within private aviation fleets.
+Gogo systems are installed across a wide range of aircraft, from light and midsize jets to large-cabin platforms, and executive airliners, making them a flexible option within private aviation fleets.

 Understanding Starlink Wi-Fi on Private Jets